jainsoniya/Distribution-of-World-Wide-Exports-of-Medicines-in-2019/README.md

-# How does medicines travel around the world
+# Distribution of World Wide Exports of Medicines in 2019

-**Please read my [blog post](https://medium.com/@soniyajain_40637/how-medicines-travel-around-the-world-e797afd0c17b) for the detailed analysis and conclusions about this project.
+**Please read my [blog post](https://soniyajain-40637.medium.com/how-medicines-travel-around-the-world-e797afd0c17b) for the detailed analysis and conclusions about this project.
 I am giving below a short snippet from my blog post.**

 Have you ever wondered where does your medicines comes from?
 Who else consumes the same branded medicines as you do?
 Well, I had!